1999–2000 Connecticut Huskies men's basketball team

 The 1999–2000 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1999–2000 collegiate men's basketball season.
 The Huskies completed the season with a 25–10 overall record.
 The Huskies were members of the Big East Conference where they finished with a 10–6 record.
-They made it to the Second Round in the 2000 NCAA Division I men's basketball tournament.
+UConn advanced to the Second Round in the 2000 NCAA Division I men's basketball tournament before losing to Tennessee 65–51.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by fourteenth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 1999–2000 team.